-THE AGRA OYA FLOWING BETWEEN BEARWELL AND BELGRAVIA ESTATES.
+THE AGRA OYA FLOWING BETWEEN BEARWELL AND BELGRAVIA ESTATES

-The longest feeder of the Mahawelliganga (the great sandy river) whose acquaintance we made at Peradeniya is the Agra Oya which takes its rise at Kirigalpotta, a mountain reaching an altitude of 7732 feet, near the Horton plains.
+The longest feeder of the Mahawelli-ganga (the great sandy river), whose acquaintance we made at Peradeniya, is the Agra Oya, which takes its rise at Kirigalpotta, a mountain reaching an altitude of 7,732 feet, near the Horton plains.
 This river flows through the Agra district, and as we wend our way around the hillsides it is always present, meandering in the valleys beneath us and in close approximation.
-In flood it is a roaring torrent, but after the rains have subsided it becomes a picturesque and shallow river flowing amongst the thousands of massive granite boulders that have during long ages of time become detatched from the mountains and rolled into its bed.
+In flood it is a roaring torrent, but after the rains have subsided it becomes a picturesque and shallow river flowing amongst the thousands of massive granite boulders that have during long ages of time become detached from the mountains and rolled into its bed.

 Our little pictures give glimpses of this river and the tea estates which lie upon its banks.
-Here we see a factory on some spot where the utility of the stream has given it a place-value by the saving of steam power: there we notice a bungalow upon some site chosen for its beautiful aspect; and as we drive along the well-made metalled road we notice that every acre, with the exception of some patanas, or grass lands, from which the district derives its name, is well covered with tea plants looking unmistakably healthy and suggesting at once the perfect "tea climate" to which we have made reference.
-At about the twelfth mile we arrive at an estate which is peculiarly suitable for our purpose of examining in detail the cultivation and manufacture of tea: it is Sutton, the property of Mr. J. Stewart who courteously welcomes us and offers every facility at his command both in field and factory.
-The estate is very precipitous as will at once be seen upon reference to our view which contains the bungalow.
-It has its flats, like most estates in these mountain districts; but it rises above them somewhat abruptly for one thousand feet and at the top reaches an elevation above sea level of 5,300 feet.
-If we glance for a moment at our picture of the principal steep on this page we shall see that the hardy tea plant grows vigorously almost out of the very rock itself, and this suggests to us at once how very much depends upon climate as well as soil for the production of those splendid qualities in the manufactured article which makes Ceylon tea the finest in the world.
-The soil upon these rocky eminences, although to a great extent supplied by the forests that once clothed them must originally have been
+Here we see a factory on some spot where the utility of the stream has given it a place-value by the saving of steam power; there we notice a bungalow upon some site chosen for its beautiful aspect; and as we drive along the well-made metalled road we notice that every acre, with the exception of some patanas, or grass lands, from which the district derives its name, is well covered with tea plants, looking unmistakably healthy, and suggesting at once the perfect "tea climate" to which we have made reference.

+At about the twelfth mile we arrive at an estate which is peculiarly suitable for our purpose of examining in detail the cultivation and manufacture of tea: it is Sutton, the property of Mr. J. Stewart, who courteously welcomes us and offers every facility at his command both in field and factory.
+The estate is very precipitous, as will at once be seen upon reference to our view, which contains the bungalow.
+It has its flats, like most estates in these mountain districts, but it rises above them somewhat abruptly for one thousand feet, and at the top reaches an elevation above sea-level of 5,300 feet.
+If we glance for a moment at our picture of the principal steep on this page we shall see that the hardy tea plant grows vigorously almost out of the very rock itself, and this suggests to us at once how very much depends upon climate as well as soil for the production of those splendid qualities in the manufactured article, which make Ceylon tea the finest in the world.
+The soil upon these rocky heights, although to a great extent supplied by the forests that once clothed them, must originally have been formed by the action of the climate itself.
+Such is the nature of this climate, that the most solid rock is forced to decompose in sufficient degree to nourish some of the most beautiful forms of vegetable life.
+That great endowment of the human race-the soil-is actually produced upon these rocky mnoutains by the hand of Nature herself.
+An absolutely bare rock is seldom found.
+The abundant rainfall and the heat combined seem to pulverise the hardest surface, and to bring out latent forces from which springs food for man and beast.